hlin0023/Hotel-Booking-System/readme.md

 # Hotel Reservation System

+## The Python folder is the python version of the code but in a simpler way.

 A simple C# solution for managing hotel room bookings in memory.
 This project consists of three libraries and one test project: